 Who We Are, Our Goals and Values

-We represent multiple disciplines and different coastal and marine sectors, build conceptual foundations within our fields, and bridge concepts across disciplines to create new ways of understanding.
+Working across Duke’s main campus and the Duke University Marine Lab, we represent multiple disciplines and coastal and marine sectors, build conceptual foundations within our fields, and bridge concepts across disciplines to create new ways of understanding.

-- We solve environmental problems to promote the sustainability of coastal and marine ecosystems and the human communities that depend on them.
+- We work to understand environmental problems and to develop solutions that support the sustainability of coastal and marine ecosystems and the wellbeing of human communities that depend on them.

 - We connect science to action through research that informs policy, trains leaders, creates innovative products, empowers communities, and supports environmental entrepreneurship.

-- We build collegial environments that support individual growth and creativity.
-Endpoints are academic excellence and personal well-being.
+- We build collegial environments that support individual growth and creativity, to foster both academic excellence and personal well-being.

 - We promote sustainability through our individual, collective, and institutional actions.